6 Ways To Increase Hemoglobin Levels During Pregnancy

 1. Oral or intravenous: Iron supplements can be oral but if the woman is unable to tolerate oral iron, she may be administered intravenously.

 2. Intake of vitamins: It is also important to take vitamins such as vitamin B12 as iron deficiency can mask the deficiency of vitamins.
 The safest way to maintain a healthy hemoglobin level is to follow a healthy diet throughout the pregnancy.
 See that you are getting proper nourishment from the foods you eat.
-Also, get your hemoglobin levels checked during regular visits to your doctor.
+Also, get your hemoglobin levels checked during regular doctor visits to ensure they remain within the normal range.

 protip_icon Quick tip